 - Break the Cutie: Attempted with SpongeBob, but of course, it doesn't work.

-- Breaking the Fourth Wall: Done repeatedly by Patchy the Pirate.
-SpongeBob also says hello to the conductor, and the guy in the sound booth.
+- At the beginning of the show, SpongeBob says hello to the conductor, and the guy in the sound booth.
 In the filmed version, he also says hello to the people at home.

 - Characters repeatedly interact with the band conductor who is in the pit at the edge of the stage.
 At one point, the conductor uses action figures and a tiny model of the town to show the characters' perspective from the top of the volcano.